News & Notes:

 - Mike Campbell

-engineer.
-I live on ten acres where most
+on ten acres where most folks live on

-blessed with a wonderful wife and lots of
+a wonderful wife and lots of dogs and

 - Chris Carlson has